RareSkills/solana-tutorial/content/anchor-signer/anchor-signer.md

 ![Hero image showing Anchor Signer: Modifying accounts with different signers](https://static.wixstatic.com/media/935a00_8a5622df6d344ca3bd3d548454a703fe~mv2.jpg/v1/fill/w_1480,h_832,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_8a5622df6d344ca3bd3d548454a703fe~mv2.jpg)

-In our [<ins>Solana tutorials</ins>](https://www.rareskills.io/solana-tutorial) thus far, we’ve only had one account initialize and write to the account.
+In our [Solana tutorials](https://www.rareskills.io/solana-tutorial) thus far, we've only had one account initialize and write to the account.

 In practice, this is very restrictive.
 For example, if user Alice is transferring points to Bob, Alice must be able to write to an account initialized by user Bob.

 In this tutorial we will demonstrate initializing an account with one wallet and updating it with another.

 ## The initialization step
-The Rust code we’ve been using to initialize accounts doesn’t change:
+The Rust code we've been using to initialize accounts doesn't change:

 ```rust
 use anchor_lang::prelude::*;